VctJohn/java-selenium-practice/README.md

 Maven

-ChromeDriver (for browser automation)
+ChromeDriver

-▶️ How to Run the Scripts
+▶️ How to Run

 Install JDK 17

-Install Eclipse or any Java IDE
+Use Eclipse or any Java IDE

 Clone the repository

-Update the ChromeDriver path inside Selenium scripts
+Update your local ChromeDriver path

-Run the .java files from the IDE or using Maven
+Run the .java files directly or via Maven

-🎯 Purpose of This Repository
+🎯 Purpose

-This repository serves as:

-Evidence of my coding practice

-A reflection of my learning progress

-A foundation for improving my automation and development skills

-A starting point as I transition towards more development-focused work

-📌 Notes

-This is a learning repository and will be updated regularly as I continue practicing and adding new examples.
+This repository highlights my coding practice, learning journey, and preparedness as I move toward development-oriented responsibilities.
+Updates will continue as I progress.